 While the pathway to a career in top-level football coaching is complex, it is a path that anyone with determination and a passion for the game can undertake.

-Coaching is a highly rewarding and enjoyable career, and by acquiring the necessary FA and UEFA qualifications, anyone with a love of football and a desire to coach it can forge a rewarding career.
+Coaching is an enriching and enjoyable career.
+By acquiring the necessary FA and UEFA qualifications, anyone with a love of football and a desire to coach can forge a rewarding career.

 Agents perform a valuable function in football, primarily helping them to negotiate contractual agreements with professional clubs.

 However, their role goes far beyond this, with sponsorship deals, media requests and personal matters falling under an agent’s remit.